exaquark/docs/developers/protocol.md

-var entryPoint = null // the url for the socket to connect to var iid = null // the user's instance ID for this connection requestEntrypoint (allocatorUrl, apiKey, universeId, transport) .then(response => {
+var entryPoint = null // the url for the socket to connect to var iid = null // the user's instance ID for this connection requestEntrypoint (allocatorUrl, apiKey, universeId, transport) //@TODO, change this into native JS .then(response => {
   entryPoint = response.entryPoint // URL for the universe which you can use to establish a socket connection iid = response.iid